MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/about-locale-language.md

 For example, if you are using the Canadian version of [!INCLUDE[d365fin](includes/d365fin_md.md)], you can see the user interface in English and in French, but it is still the Canadian version of [!INCLUDE[d365fin](includes/d365fin_md.md)] in all other aspects.
 It is not the same as, say, [!INCLUDE[d365fin](includes/d365fin_md.md)] in the United Kingdom.

 To change the language of the user interface, go to the **My Settings** page.
-For more information, see [Changing Basic Settings](ui-change-basic-settings.md#language).
+For more information, see [Change Basic Settings](ui-change-basic-settings.md#language).

 Changing the texts that are stored as application data is not part of the multilanguage capability.
 This is an application design issue.
 Examples of such texts are the names of items in the inventory or the comments for a customer.
 In other words, these types of text are not translated.